 The Bush Retreats for Eco-Writers (BREW) network offers free 10-day residencies for writers, poets, students and artists who explore ecological themes.
-Initiated by eminent Australian environmental philosopher Professor Freya Mathews, the network currently has six sites, located on ecologically significant private properties in various parts of Australia.
+Initiated by eminent Australian environmental philosopher Professor Freya Mathews, the network currently has five sites, located on ecologically significant private properties in various parts of Australia.

 With a view to fostering environmental culture in Australia, we warmly invite applications for residencies to undertake ecological writing, research or art projects at any one of our properties.

 Innovative conservation projects are underway on several of the properties and, to support this work, these sites are also available as research sites to interested ecologists.
 Opportunities may exist to partner with local art centres and present in local schools.